Everything You Want To Know About Pop Rivets

 The size of the blind rivet should be chosen based on the size of the hole that is drilled in the metal where you will be installing the rivet.
 Measure the hole where the rivet will be placed and then choose the blind fastener with the grip range that is made for that size hole.

 Choosing the right size rivet nut is crucial to tight joints.
-If a rivet nut is too small for the drilled hole, gapping can occur which will leave the roof vulnerable to leaks. #44 copper pop rivets are the best standard rivets for grip ranges between 0.188" and 0.250" and #42 copper pop rivets are the best standards rivets for a larger grip range of between 0.32" and 0.62".
+If a rivet nut is too small for the drilled hole, gapping can occur which will leave the roof vulnerable to leaks. #44 copper pop rivets are the best standard rivets for grip ranges between 0.188" and 0.250" and #42 copper pop rivets are the best standard rivets for a larger grip range of between 0.32" and 0.62".

 Blind rivets can come unpainted or you can buy them in a wide variety of painted colors to match your sheet metal surface.
 AMSI offers 26 different painted color tones of high-quality blind rivets including Champagne, Copper Penny, Evergreen, and Sierra Tan.